TinxHQ/wazo-google/README.md

 ## dird plugin

-This plugin adds Google contact to search results from wazo-auth
+This plugin adds Google contact to search results from wazo-dird

 ### Configuration